YourGroceryFinder/.github/profile/README.md

 >
 >You actively ask and apply feedback from stakeholders and advise them on the most optimal technical and design (architectural) solutions.
 >You choose and substantiate solutions for a given problem.

+# Show mistake.
+I didnt communicate enough with stakeholder in IP but made up for that in GP with contact towards stakeholders there.